Mozambique’s legal system is based on civil law.

 The violation of rights conferred by the patent is punishable with a fine of 89 minimum wages in the case of individuals and 200 minimum wages in the case of a public entity.
 The minimum wage referred to in this provision is that applicable to the public sector.

-Trade marks are defined in the CPI as a distinctive signal, which is manifestly visible, which can be heard or smelt, susceptible of graphic representation, that allows products or services of a given entity to be distinguished from the products and services of another entity, made up of words, including people’s names, drawings, letters, numbers, shape of the product or of its packaging.
+Trade marks are defined in the CPI as a distinctive signal that is manifestly visible, can be heard or smelt, is susceptible of graphic representationand allows products or services of a given entity to be distinguished from the products and services of another entity, made up of words (including people’s names) drawings, letters, numbers, or the shape of the product or of its packaging.

 A trade mark request shall be made in an application in Portuguese, in the duly approved form, accompanied by proof of payment of the administrative cost, a reproduction of the trade mark and the list of products or services for which the registration of the trade mark is being requested.
-There is an extensive list of documents that shall be lodged with the request that includes:
+An extensive list of documents shall be lodged with the request, including:

 The registration shall have the duration of ten years, counted from the date of deposit of the application.
 The registration may be renewed for indefinite consecutive ten-year periods.

 Illegal use of trade marks is punishable with a fine of 112 minimum wages in the case of individuals and 224 minimum wages in the case of a public entity, all of the legal sector.